Skip to main content

 See the signal before the surge.

-Aggregated symptom reports become privacy-preserving community signals, helping public-health professionals identify unusual patterns, monitor clusters, and decide what deserves investigation.
+Aggregated symptom reports become privacy-preserving community signals, helping public-health professionals identify unusual patterns, monitor clusters, and decide what deserves review or investigation.

 • Privacy-safe heat maps